Play with Food Guide: Tips, Hacks and Game Ideas

 Play with Food Games

-Game Name: Stick Towers
+Game Name: Tower

 Age: 18+ months

-Items: Little Bellies Organic Tomato Sticks
+Items: Little Bellies Organic Yogurt Pick-Me Sticks

 Purpose: A lick of new food is a great way to introduce new flavors to children.
 It sometimes takes a range of exposures like licks for new foods to become accepted foods for some children.
 This game encourages them to lick the end of the stick in order to stick them together.
 Once you stick two together, the motor planning challenge to stick three together is much greater and suited to 18+ months (yet younger children may like to help you make stick towers).
 Once three sticks are stuck together, see if you can hold your tower upright without it falling over.

-1. Open your packet of sticks and model sticking one end of a stick to another stick by giving one a generous lick.
+1. Open your packet of pick-me sticks and model sticking one end of a stick to another stick by giving one a generous lick.
 They easily mesh together.

 2. Offer the packet to the children to have a go.
 Younger kids will be able to do 2 sticks together.